top of page

 The Best Types of Hay to Choose for Your Livestock

-The factors that go into this depend on the type of livestock you raise, how much land you have to graze, what types of hay grow best in your region, whether you will store the hay, will you have access to machinery to process the hay.
+The factors that go into this depend on the type of livestock you raise, how much land you have to graze, what types of hay grow best in your region, whether you will store the hay, and whether will you have access to machinery to process the hay into bales.
 We've added information about different types of hay, the nutrients in hay, and the needs of different types of livestock.
 We hope this helps you better understand all the options and what you might want to grow on your farm.

 The Nutrients of Hay